 Participants undertake systematic written personal reflection and contribute to a leadership portfolio with a series of artefacts and personal reflections about their leadership philosophy and practice.

-Essentially the portfolio assessment consists of two parts which are briefly described here and summarised in the diagram below.
+Essentially the portfolio assessment consists of two parts which are briefly described here and summarized in the diagram below.

 A personal philosophy statement

 Upon completing the foundation unit on ‘Understanding leadership’, participants are expected to complete a 1000 word draft personal statement outlining their vision and philosophy about what it means to be a leader in an IB school context.

 2. Reflection on artefacts from practice

 For each core unit, participants will complete the following tasks:

 - Select an artefact from their own school experience that illustrates an example of leadership practice and that relates to one or more of the lines of inquiry within the unit

 - Describe the context of the artefact, i.e. the challenge, problem or opportunity associated to the artefact

 - Identify the leadership issues that are connected to the artefact